PlumpMath/gamestrakr/readme.md

 * Render recently viewed list and currently playing list of games in nav
 * Make fetching of games more customizeable(genre, search, platform, etc)
 * Enable users to rank games
+* Enable persisting of games saved before signing in
 * render errors